• Home

 January 28, 2026, 3:24 PM ET

-David Solomon, chief executive officer of Goldman Sachs Group.
+David Solomon, CEO of Goldman Sachs Group

 Recommended Video

 While not all Fortune 500 companies have released their executive compensation for 2025, banking CEOs like Solomon and Dimon are among the early winners.
-Still the most eye-popping pay drop may belong to Starbucks CEO Brian Niccol, whose 2025 compensation plummeted after he received $96 million in 2024 in front-loaded compensation for four months of work.
+But the most eye-popping pay drop may belong to Starbucks CEO Brian Niccol, whose 2025 compensation plummeted after he received $96 million in 2024 in front-loaded compensation for four months of work.

-The double-digit Wall Street pay increases come as the six biggest U.S. banks, including Goldman and JPMorgan, brought in $157 billion in combined profits, an 8% increase that marked the industry’s best year since the pandemic, The Wall Street Journal reported.
+The double-digit Wall Street pay increases come as the six biggest U.S. banks, including Goldman and JPMorgan, brought in $157 billion in combined profits, an 8% increase that marked the industry’s best year since the pandemic, the Wall Street Journal reported.

 The top-paid Fortune 500 CEO: David Solomon